SDpyro/WarningsAndNotes/README.md

 WarningsAndNotes
 ================

-A user warnings &amp; notes system for MineCraft
+A user warnings &amp; notes system for bukkit/MineCraft